ACI EUROPE announces best airport winners 2018

 The 29th ACI EUROPE General Assembly, Congress & Exhibition will be hosted by Hermes Airports and will take place in Cyprus on 25-27 June 2019.

-Amsterdam Airport Schiphol (AMS), Bristol International Airport (BRS), Copenhagen Airport (CPH), Hamburg Airport (HAM), Pafos International Airport (PFO), Rome Fiumicino International Airport (FCO), Seville Airport (SVQ), Tallinn Airport (TLL)
+Amsterdam Airport Schiphol (AMS), Copenhagen Airport (CPH), Hamburg Airport (HAM), Pafos International Airport (PFO), Rome Fiumicino International Airport (FCO), Seville Airport (SVQ), Tallinn Airport (TLL)